bjstarosta/displot/README.md

 Using the above commands should automatically download all the required dependencies for you, provided your python installation has pip and setuptools.

+#### Troubleshooting

-Note: If while launching the python script on Windows you get an error like:
+If while launching the python script on Windows you get an error like:
 ```
 ModuleNotFoundError: No module named 'PyQt5_sip'
 ```